What is Athena?

 Spark for Analytics

 Athena leverages the power of Apache Spark, a fast and general-purpose cluster computing system, to execute queries.
-Spark’s in-memory processing capabilities allow Athena to deliver quick results, even when dealing with massive datasets.
+Spark’s in-memory processing capabilities allow the service to deliver quick results, even when dealing with massive datasets.
 By combining Athena’s SQL interface with Spark’s distributed computing framework, users can perform complex analytics tasks with ease.

 Ad-hoc Queries